-InCloud, LLC (d/b/a InCloudCounsel) ("InCloudCounsel”, “we”, “us", or “our”) respects the privacy of our website visitors, prospective clients, clients, legal advisors, prospective legal advisors, prospective employees, and employees.
+InCloud, LLC and InCloudCounsel Limited (d/b/a InCloudCounsel) (together, “InCloudCounsel”, “we”, “us” or “our”) respects the privacy of our website visitors, prospective clients, clients, legal advisors, prospective legal advisors, prospective employees, and employees.

 InCloudCounsel is subject to the jurisdiction, enforcement, and investigatory authority of the United States Federal Trade Commission as well as EU and Swiss data protection authorities.

-Any questions, comments or complaints about the data practices of one of the clients or partners for whom InCloudCounsel processes data, should be addressed to that client or partner.
+Any questions, comments or complaints about the data practices of one of the customers or partners for whom InCloudCounsel processes data, should be addressed to that customer or partner.